War in Somalia (2006–2009): Insurgent victory (September–December 2008)

 By November 2008, insurgency had effectively won.
 The majority of south and central Somalia, along with the capital was now under the control of Islamist factions.
 Ethiopia had redeployed much of its army out of Somalia by the end of the year.
 The success of the insurgents largely represented ordinary Somalis desire to see an end to the anarchy and occupation, as the TFG was dysfunctional.

-That same month, ICU insurgents controlled the cities of Jowhar and Beledweyne.
+That same month, ICU insurgents controlled the key cities of Jowhar and Beledweyne.
 The TFG lost control of the vital port city Merca when the city fell to the insurgency.
 Al-Shabaab was consolidating a string of military successes and soon began threatening Mogadishu.
 On 14 November Shabaab forces pushed only 15 km from Mogadishu near ENDF troops positions.
 Other insurgent factions, such as the Islamic Courts captured towns such as Elas, only 16 km away from the capital.
 Despite the Ethiopian presence in Mogadishu, by November 2008 insurgents openly walked on the streets.

 By the end of 2008, al-Shabaab had emerged as one Somalia's most dominant insurgent factions, eclipsing the influence of the Islamic Courts.
 Some foreign diplomats feared that al-Shabaab would wage an all out war against other insurgents following the Ethiopian withdrawal.
+While al-Shabaab had gained substantial popularity for its fight against the Ethiopians, much of the Somali public that once supported the group had grown disillusioned due to its increasingly heavy-handed tactics.
 In October 2008, fighters loyal to the Islamic Courts Union and al-Shabaab fought each other in Balad.
-By the end of 2008, while al-Shabaab had gained substantial popularity for its fight against the Ethiopians, much of the Somali public that once supported the group had grown disillusioned due to its increasingly heavy-handed tactics.